5. 5 Candida (thrush) and skin problems

 Type of infection

-It can affect the mouth (oral candida), throat (oesophageal candida), sinuses, bowels and genitals. especially the vagina.
-In rare cases the brain.
+It can affect the mouth (oral thrush), throat (oesophageal thrush), sinuses, bowels and genitals.
+In rare cases it can affect the brain.

 Main symptoms

-- Oral thrush appears as white or red patches (especially in the mouth).
-These patches can sometimes be scraped off.
-Another symptom can be cracks at the corners of the mouth.
+- Oral thrush usually appears as white patches, especially in the mouth.
+These can sometimes be scraped off.
+Thrush can also cause cracks at the corners of the mouth.

-- In the sinuses, thrush can cause headaches, difficulty breathing and a build up of mucus.
+- In the sinuses, thrush can cause headaches and difficulty breathing.
+It can increase the amount of mucus.

-- In the throat it can make eating and swallowing painful and difficult, making it difficult to hold food down.
+- In the throat thrush can make eating and swallowing painful and difficult.
+This can make it difficult to hold down food.

 Diagnosis